nawarian/The-PHP-Website/source/_posts_en/15-popular-php-functions.blade.md

 [Leia em Português](/br/edicao/funcoes-mais-usadas-php/)

-I deeply question how useful this post is.
-But I think it make sense to share it and also the code that helped me achieving these numbers.
+<s>I deeply question how useful this post is.
+But I think it
+make sense to share it and also the code that helped me achieving these numbers.</s> Thank you for your feedback, turns out this list was much cooler than I thought and I'm very happy how it was received.

 This post is also a hearbeat, to show you I've been just busy but didn't give up on this project 😉.